Disability in China

-Disability in China is common, and according to the United Nations, approximately 83 million people in China are estimated to have a disability.
+Disability in China involves a population of around 83 million facing significant challenges in inclusion, education, and employment despite government efforts and organizations like the CDPF.
+While there are legal frameworks and support systems, many people with disabilities, especially in rural areas, remain marginalized due to stigma, lack of accessible infrastructure, and underfunded social programs, with a greater focus needed on rights-based inclusion over welfare provision.

 Demographics

 Of the total number of disabled individuals, men account for 42.77 million (51.55%) and women account for 40.19 million (48.45%), making the gender ratio 106.42 disabled men for every 100 disabled women.
 Furthermore, 20.71 million (25.96%) individuals of the disabled community reside in urban areas, whereas 62.25 million (75.04%) in rural areas.

 According to the China Disabled Persons' Federation, approximately 12.33 million (14.86%) people have visual disabilities, 20.04 million (24.16%) have a hearing disability, 1.27 million (1.53%) have a speech disability, 24.12 million (29.07%) have a physical disability, 5.54 million (6.68%) have an intellectual disability, 6.14 million (7.40%) have a developmental disability, and 13.52 million (16.30%) have multiple disabilities.